ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 2. USE RELIABLE TOOLS WHERE YOU CAN AND INNOVATE WHERE IT COUNTS

-Also referred to as don't reinvent the wheel, and standing on the shoulders of giants, the idea here is to use off-the-shelf components (libraries, cloud services, applications, packages) whenever possible. ere s
+Also referred to as don't reinvent the wheel, and standing on the shoulders of giants, the idea here is to use off-the-shelf components (libraries, cloud services, applications, packages) whenever possible.
+There s

 an inherent tradeoff for using off-the-shelf components between ease of getting started and customizing a solution to match your exact problem.
 I contend that in most circumstances where a pre-existing implementation already exists, the tradeoff leans heavily towards using the off-the-shelf service, library, or application.